hrydgard/ppsspp/ext/native/tools/README.txt

 These are simple tools to create the ZIM texture format and texture atlases based on it.
+You'll need to clone git://git.savannah.gnu.org/freetype/freetype2.git into ext/freetype to build this.

 atlastool <configuration_file> <filename_prefix> <format>